 - What is the nature of the dark components of the Universe?

-The hallmark of research on fundamental interactions at JGU is the broad variety of complementary methods that are employed to provide answers to these questions, among them:
+The hallmark of research on fundamental interactions at JGU is the broad variety of complementary methods that are employed to provide answers to these questions.
+PRISMA+ comprises five main interconnected research areas:

-Many of the most important research goals of PRISMA+ can only be accomplished by combining the expertise from these different fields, taking advantage of the unique environment and facilites at Mainz.
+Many of the most important research goals of PRISMA+ can only be accomplished by combining the expertise from these different fields, taking advantage of the unique environment and facilities at Mainz.